owl4ce/dotfiles/README.md

 ## :maple_leaf: ‎ <samp>THE PHILOSOPHY</samp>

 Aesthetics doesn't only look at the beauty of the results.
 There's beauty, in a sense, users are expected to feel like they are part of how this was crafted.
 Emotion and satisfaction, relatively.
-Ideally, the creator's idea is to use this as a minimal "replacement" for bloated and complicated desktop environment.
+Ideally, the author's idea is to use this as a minimal "replacement" for bloated and complicated desktop environment.
 Pragmatically, what are the "benefits" in our daily life, especially for low-end devices.
 Realistically, be "grateful" to accept the existence of lightweight and non-proprietary software, and use it (instead of using pirated software).